PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_combined/README.md

 In a nutshell it means:

 - Multiple Application VPCs can be secured using a single Security VPC.
-Therefore these form a spokes-and-hub model, where the Application VPCs are the spokes and the Security VPC is the hub.
+Therefore these form a hub and spoke model, where the Security VPC is the hub and the Application VPCs are the spokes.
 - This case is simplified to a single App1 VPC, but readily extendedable to multiple Application VPCs.
 - The outbound dataplane traffic traverses the transit gateway (TGW) and the gateway load balancer (GWLB).
 - The outbound dataplane traffic traverses a _single_ interface per each VM-Series, so it is in intrazone category